CSIRO-enviro-informatics/shacl-form/README.md

 **sh:lessThan**
 This input field must have a value that is less than the referenced property.

+**sh:lessThanOrEquals**
+This input field must have a value that is less than or equal to the referenced property.

 **Other**
 *foaf:mbox*
 If a property requires a foaf:mbox predicate, the corresponding input field will have input type `email`.